 One could argue that the game of 'Kolf' was invented in Flanders during the middle ages as in 1261, the Flemish poet Jacob Van Maerlant, described a ball game 'mit ener coluen' (with a colf or club) which was putting a ball in a small hole hundreds of yards away in the least amount of hits.

-Currently, the game of golf in Flanders is administered by the VVG, the 'Vlaamse Vereniging voor Golf'.
-One of the products of the VVG's work with young kids is Thomas Pieters and together with Nicolas Colsaerts and the new kid on the block Thomas Detry, are the catalyst on which golf in Flanders is starting to develop.
+Currently, the game of golf in Flanders is administered by GolfVlaanderen, previously the VVG or the Flemish Golf Federation.
+All the hard work GolfVlaanderen has done with young talents has resulted in Thomas Pieters and Thomas Detry now flying the flag from golf in Flanders and together with Nicolas Colsaerts, are the catalyst on which golf in Flanders is starting to develop.